savushkin-r-d/PLCnext-howto/HowTo install Linux (Ubuntu) tools for C++ programming with Eclipse IDE/readme.md

 ```

 ## 4. Configure Eclipse® IDE to use the installed PLCnext SDK ##

-When you created the project, you need to find out the exact path in order not to make a mistake in further settings.

 Set project cross settings (prefix and path):